NIH-CARD/SALRR/README_MULTI_ENV.md

 - **Generic HPC (SLURM)** — Pipeline from trimming onward (pre-basecalled inputs)
 - **Local Workstation** — Pipeline from trimming onward (pre-basecalled inputs)

-**Key improvement**: A single codebase that auto-detects your environment and configures itself appropriately.
+**Key improvement**: A single codebase that allows you to explicitly select your environment profile.

 ---